minirust/minirust/spec/mem/pointer.md

 /// of the address space.
 pub type Address = Int;

-/// A "vtable name" is a identifier for a vtable somewhere in memory. pub struct VTableName(pub libspecr::Name);
+/// A "vtable name" is an identifier for a vtable defined in the program. pub struct VTableName(pub libspecr::Name);

+/// A "trait name" is an identifier for the trait a vtable is for.
+/// This defines the size and function signatures of the methods. pub struct TraitName(pub libspecr::Name);

 /// A "thin pointer" is an address together with its Provenance.
 /// Provenance can be absent; those pointers are